rstropek/rust-samples/hello-wagi/readme.md

 * Open a browser window at [http://localhost:8080](http://localhost:8080) (append path as needed).
 For those samples that generate HTML, it will auto-reload whenever you change the Rust sourcecode or the [*Handlebar* templates](templates).
 For samples that generate plain text, you have to reload manually.
 * Note that you can access the *Browsersync* UI at [http://localhost:8081](http://localhost:8081)

+## Slides

+You can find accompanying slides for this sample [online](https://slides.com/rainerstropek/wasm-container-killer/fullscreen).

 ## Samples

 ### [Level 1](level1)